 Sequences of Reflections and Translations

-Information about the video Sequences of Reflections and Translations
+Basics on the topic Sequences of Reflections and Translations

 After this lesson, you will be able to reflect and translate an object, and reverse the sequence to map an image back to the original.
 The lesson begins by teaching you that the reflection of a reflection maps to the original.
 It leads students to learn changing the order of a sequence can change the image.
 It concludes by showing you that we can perform inverses in reverse order to map to the original.